mhalcrow/markdown-cv/index.md

 ## Miscellaneous

-I help instruct Google's internal Interview Training Workshop, where I prepare new employees to conduct interviews at Google.
-I'm also a leading interviewer in my organization, and I'm frequently called upon to interview Product Managers, Engineering Managers, Software Engineers, Test Engineers, and Technical Program Managers.
+I instructed for Google's internal Interview Training Workshop, where I prepared new employees to conduct interviews at Google.
+I was also a leading interviewer in my organization, and I was frequently called upon to interview Product Managers, Engineering Managers, Software Engineers, Test Engineers, and Technical Program Managers.